-Samantha Hurst, Ph.D. is a Project Scientist in the UCSD Herbert Wertheim School of Public Health and Longevity Science.
+Samantha Hurst, Ph.D. is a Clinical Professor in the UCSD Herbert Wertheim School of Public Health and Longevity Science.
 As a medical anthropologist, Dr. Hurst’s mission of work emphasizes the goal of partnership with community collaborators as cultural health colleagues and as primary drivers of the knowledge that will assist in improving health and health equity for their own communities.

 Dr. Hurst received her Ph.D. in Biological Anthropology from the University of Tennessee, Knoxville and completed her Post-Doctoral Fellowship training in Cultural Psychiatry and Medical Anthropology at the Alcohol Research Center at The Scripps Research Institute in La Jolla.